Stretch Wrap 101

 Both shrink wrap/film and stretch film/wrap are recyclable.
 Check with your local recycling center, and be sure they accept soft plastics.

-Do I need a special stretch wrap machine?
+Do I need a particular stretch wrap machine?

 Stretch wrap machines are recommended for any business wrapping more than 15 loads per day.
 Stretch wrap machines help to reduce waste, increase efficiency, and promote a more secure and consistent load.
 There are a variety of manual stretch film dispensers and products for businesses that stretch wrap less than 15 loads per day.
 The Extended core stretch film is ready and easy to use out of the box.
 It is excellent for businesses that need stretch film, but do not ship many loads.
 Two-handed manual stretch film dispensers are used because of ease of use, a built-in braking system, and the ability to tightly secure loads.